GoogleChrome/developer.chrome.com/site/en/blog/new-in-extensions-2/index.md

 layout: 'layouts/blog-post.njk'
 title: Extension Manifest Converter
 description: >
   Open source tool to convert extensions to Manifest V3.
-You’ll still need to manually update any service worker code that relies on a DOM, in addition to updating chrome.scripts.
+You'll still need to manually update any service worker code that relies on a DOM, in addition to updating chrome.scripts.
 subhead: >
   Easily convert an entire directory, extension zip file, or manifest.json file.